 The trail then begins a sustained climb.
 Bodily Harm zigs and zags around

 the edge of the hill through switchbacks.
-Turn hard left at the trail fork
+At one-half mile up the hill,

 with